apike/allenpike.com/_posts/2019-05-30-itunes-error.markdown

 Retiring iTunes is a hard thing to do, given the wild web of legacy things it enables.
 Building a ground-up replacement for music on the Mac is a tall order, especially if they wanted to bring across the powerful library management features that made Mac users fall in love with it all those years ago.

-Alternatively, Apple must have at least experimented with bringing much-maligned but generally more modern Music app from iOS to the Mac.
+Alternatively, Apple must have at least experimented with bringing the much-maligned but generally more modern Music app from iOS to the Mac.
 Perhaps they could use some kind of [almond-flavoured confection](https://daringfireball.net/linked/2019/02/20/gurman-wwdc-2019) to ease the transition.

 Regardless, replacing an app the size of iTunes is a big job.